 Note that if you’re using a custom configuration file, you have to remove that pattern line manually in your file.

 4.1.
 Restoring a removed pattern

-To restore a removed pattern, go to your project’s Code Pattern settings, choose the tool you’d like to enable the pattern for, find the pattern and click on the check box to enable.
+To restore a removed pattern, go to your repository's Code Pattern settings, choose the tool you’d like to enable the pattern for, find the pattern and click on the check box to enable.

 Note that if you’re using a custom pattern configuration file, have to restore the line manually.